 - Physical Therapy – This type of therapy is specifically geared toward improving a person’s gross motor skills – those that involve the larger muscles in the body.
-Through physical therapy, a disabled student can improve strength and endurance as well as range of motion and muscle tone.
-In school, physical therapy is often aimed at helping the student move through the school environment, participate in classroom activity, and manage things like stairs, restrooms, and the cafeteria.
+Through physical therapy, a disabled student can improve strength, endurance, range of motion, and muscle tone.
+Physical therapy is often aimed at helping the student move through the school environment, participate in classroom activities, and manage things like stairs, restrooms, and the cafeteria.
 Physical therapy can also be very helpful in improving mobility for children in wheelchairs.

 - Speech/Language Therapy – Students who struggle to communicate as a result of their disability may benefit from speech or language therapy.
 This type of therapy can help the student with oral motor function to improve his speech ability or it may be focused on finding alternative ways to help the student communicate.

-- Classroom Aide – Some students need a little more one-on-one help than other students.
+- Classroom Aide – Some students need more one-on-one help than others.
 In cases like this, the school may provide a classroom aide for the student to help the child complete classwork and participate in classroom activities.
-The services a classroom aide provides will be individual to the particular student and his disability.
+A classroom aide's services will be individual to the particular student and his disability.